sosaysthecaptain/jsondb/README.md

 - `allowOverwrite`
 - `objectPermission` - read/write permission level required for object access, more on this later.
 Format is `{read: 4, write: 2}`, where permission levels are integers between 0 and 9.
 Defaults to unrestricted access.
 - `members` - an object of `{id:permissionObj}` representing users who should have access
-- `owner` - a unique ID that will be set as a member with max permissions
+- `creator` - a unique ID that will be set as a member with max permissions

 `destroy` parameters:
 - `confirm`: optional, returns true if destruction successful